phlippieb/jakaranda-20/doc/spec.md

    - 16 - 17: Excellent; wine of distinction / *Uitstekend*
    - 17.5: Outstanding / *Besonders*
    - 18+: Superlative; top class; masterpiece / *Top klas; meesterlik*

-## Scoring logic

-A wine is scored out of 20 on a list of criteria, grouped into broad categories corresponding to those in the tasting guide.
-Each criterion has a default, non-zero score.
-When all criteria are given their default scores, the wine is considered average.
-Some criteria may be given a score below the default to indicate that the wine is faulty.
-Half-points or full points may be added to some criteria to indicate that the wine is above average or excellent with regards to those criteria.

-The list below shows the category groups with normal score ranges in brackets; the lower score is the default, and the higher score is the maximum possible.
-Faulty wines my score below the default scores.

-The sub-items for each category group are the individual criteria items from which scores are computed.
-Each item indicates its default score, and how the default should be modified according to certain evaluations.
-It also indicates how the score is auto-calculated from the user's evaluation in the tasting guide section.

-- Appearance (3): Default 3.
-Subtract 1 if appearance is faulty.
-  Auto-computed from appearance clarity in evaluation: if user evaluated wine as "hazy (faulty)", subtract 1.
--Nose (4-7)
-  - Condition: Default 1.
-Can subtract 1 if condition is faulty.
-    Auto-computed from nose condition.
-  - Open: Default 1.
-Add 0.5 if very open.
-Add 1 if jumping out.
-    Auto-computed from nose intensity in evaluation: add 0.5 for "medium" to "medium+""; add 1 for "heavy/full/pronounced".
-  - Aroma: Default 1.
-Add 0.5 to 1 for complexity and exemplary cultivar characteristics.
-    Not auto-computed.
-  - Bouquet: Default 1.
-Add 0.5 to 1 for complexity and notable wood influence.
-    Not auto-computed.
-- Palate (7-10)
-  - Balance: Default 1.
-Subtract 1 if severely unbalanced.
-Add 0.5 if very well balanced.
-    Not auto-computed.
-  - Complexity: Default 1.
-Add 0.5 if very complex.
-    Not auto-computed.
-  - Body: Default 0.5.
-Add 0.5 if very heavy.
-    Auto-computed from palate body: add 0.5 for "heavy".
-  - Character: Default 0.5.
-Add 0.5 if it is notably powerful, elegant, refined.
-    Not auto-computed.
-  - Finish: Default 1.
-Add 0.5 if finish is extended.
-Add 1 if finish is lingering.
-    Auto-computed from palate finish: Add 0.5 for "medium" to "medium +"; add 1 for "long".

-The user can tweak the score for each category within the allowed range.
-This allows for a more intuitive scoring in the event that they do not agree with the auto-calculated score.

-The user can also adjust the final score.